ayang015seas/PennLabsServer/README.md

 Next, I will move onto the index.js file, which is the actual server.

 One of the things I remember discussing with Valencia during the interview was how comments generally lead to a lot of trolling and badness even though people want to see them.
 This is why sentiment analysis is a potential option - it takes comments and produces an integer scoring based what people really have to say.
-It's by no means a perfect solution but it could be an interesting idea.
+It could potentially serve as a supplementary rating or be used to filter out comments that are too vulgar.

 In this file, we have 3 main data structures: Users, clubFavorites, and data.
 The data is simply the raw JSON data that is read from the JSON file that we scraped.